 //other notes:

+Make sure to install the sharepoint list addon on the server side as well, and ensure the sql server agent has access to the sharepoint site.
 That can be done by making a credential (with you Windows Login), and then a SSIS Package Exection Proxy with that credential.
 But ensure that the sql server actually can access localpages on the LAN..

 To get sql server agent account name in case you want to add it to sharepoint: